[4DOS.INFO]

 • Axel Beckert A great german collection of useful DOS Software and links.

-• Richard Bonner Batch tutorial (from Dr. DOS Betamax), tips, links, examples, Dos related stuff incl. humour, ...
+• Richard Bonner Great site from one of the last remaining active fans: batch tutorial (from Dr. DOS Betamax), tips, links, examples, relevant literature incl. magazines, Dos related stuff incl. humour, ...
+Recommended!

-• George Campbell DOS info, faqs, tutorials, help for thr students of the Dakota State University
+• George Campbell DOS info, faqs, tutorials, help for the students of the Dakota State University

 • Mendel Cooper Converting DOS batch to Unix bash shell scripts